kgdunn/pid-book/latent-variable-modelling/applications-of-latent-variable-models.rst

 ..
 Mention latent variable control of processes (MacGregor et al paper 2005 has a section on this)

 This application area is rapidly growing in importance.
 Fortunately it is fairly straightforward to get an impression of how powerful this tool is.
-Let's return back to the :ref:`food texture example considered previously <LVM-food-texture-example>`, where data from a biscuit/pastry product was considered.
+Let's return back to the :ref:`food texture example considered previously <LVM_food_texture_example>`, where data from a biscuit/pastry product was considered.
 These 5 measurements were used:

 	#.
 Percentage oil in the pastry
 	#.
 The product's density (the higher the number, the more dense the product)